Introduction

 Wireless Penetration Testing

-Wireless pen-testing was carried out on-site since the pen tester must be within range of the wireless signal to access it.
+Wireless testing was carried out on-site since the pen tester must be within range of the wireless signal to access it.
 Alternatively, a NUC and Wi-Fi Pineapple (optional) are put on-site to run the test remotely.

 Wireless communications are a service that runs anonymously and allows data to move in and out of the network.
 As a result, any flaws in this wireless network, such as illegal access or data leakage, must be addressed.